News in slow French - Episode #2 podcast – 22 December 2019

 3:42now aged 80, and the genealogist who followed the case.

-4:04More fear than badly bitten in the ear, it is today very well.
+4:04more fear than harm - bitten in the ear, it is today very well.
+While footsteps were

 4:10found near the property, police have not provided any further information.